Prestige-Solution/ts-x-php-framework/README.md

 ---

 # Important note
 We have no intention of abandoning the original repository altogether.
-We will keep the namespace so that an update to the original PlanetTeamspeak repository can be considered as far as possible.
+We will keep the namespace so that an update to the original PlanetTeamspeak repository can be considered as far as possible and the Support from the Maintainer is back.